antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version_bu.md

 *Analyse tumor heterogeneity in neuroblastoma using the R2 data analysis platform*

-This resource is located online at http://r2-training-courses.readthedocs.io
+This resource is located online at http://r2-training-courses.readthedocs.io Buttons in this course will bring you to the R2 platform, often with pre-set settings such that you can pick up an analysis easily.
+The green buttons in this document will open up a Google form, one per section, with which you can submit your answers per section.

 Introduction
 ------------